BlitterStudio/amiberry/docs/README.md

 ## Platforms

-Amiberry runs on Linux and macOS platforms (ARM32, ARM64, x86_64 and RISC-V).
+Amiberry runs on Intel (x86 and x86_64/amd64), ARM (32bit and 64bit) and RISC-V.

-## Dependencies
+## Run-time dependencies

 Please note that you will need some Kickstart ROMs.
 Amiberry includes the free AROS ROM, so you can start it up and use AROS with it directly, but most games will require a Kickstart 1.3 (for A500 emulation) or Kickstart 3.x (for A1200 emulation).
 Amiga Forever is a good source for those.

 ### Linux

-If you want to run the Amiberry binary, you will need to install the required libraries on Debian/Raspbian/Ubuntu derived distros like this:
+If you want to run the Amiberry binary, you will need to install the required libraries.
+Amiberry depends on SDL2, SDL2_ttf, SDL2_image, FLAC, mpg123, libmpg2, libserialport and portmdi.
+On Debian/Raspberry Pi OS/Ubuntu derived distros like this:

       sudo apt install libsdl2-2.0-0 libsdl2-ttf-2.0-0 libsdl2-image-2.0-0 flac mpg123 libmpeg2-4 libserialport0 libportmidi0

-if you have an AUR helper like [yay](https://github.com/Jguer/yay), you can build and run [Amiberry](https://aur.archlinux.org/packages/amiberry) through:
+On Arch Linux and derivatives

-      yay -S amiberry
+      sudo pacman -S

 ### macOS